bryanherger/trino-vertica/README.md

 Reload Maven and wait for everything to settle.

 Open the Maven panel and expand trino-vertica lifecycle.
-Turn off tests, then run Clean, then Install.
+Tests are implemented using TestContainers and can take a long time to run, so you might ant to skip tests.
+Run Clean, then Install.

 Now go to the source tree into plugins/trino-vertica/target.
 Copy the ZIP file to the plugins directory in your Trino 419 install.